 A Large Breed Common Diagnosis

 For large breed dogs, a common diagnosis is hip dysplasia or arthritis.
 Hip dysplasia is where the hip socket and the bones and the leg do not align or fit correctly.
 This causes discomfort, difficulty with movement, and will result in arthritis in the long term.
-Unfortunately, hip dysplasia itself is hereditary and is not considered preventable, but long term effects and general discomfort can be alleviated with supplements.
+Unfortunately, hip dysplasia itself is hereditary and is not considered preventable, but long term effects and general discomfort can be alleviated with supplements and the use of dog joint braces.
 Preventative care can be helpful in non-hereditary joint troubles like arthritis.

 To help with discomfort in the joints of large breed dogs, many owners and veterinarians begin a long-term regimen of a glucosamine and chondroitin supplement.
 One of the biggest problems with joints in large breed dogs is the compression and wearing down of cartilage between bones.
 Glucosamine is a building block of cartilage.
 Chondroitin is found naturally in humans and dogs, and helps build connective tissue, including cartilage.
 Calcium is important for building healthy bones that don’t erode easily.